thebrewergame/website/README.md

 Hi there!
 This repository is the source code for thebrewergame.com, being developed by Matthew Brewer, known online as thebrewergame. thebrewergame.com is Matthew's personal website running on Cloudflare Pages from this repository.
 If you'd like to get in touch with Matthew, feel free to [send an email his way](mailto:hello@thebrewergame.com).

 > [!TIP]
 > source.thebrewergame.com redirects here.
-If you'd like a quick way to get to this GitHub repository, feel free to use this link.
+Feel free to use this link if you'd like a quick way to get to this GitHub repository.

 ## Special thanks